 In the past, many truck carriers relied on paper logs that their drivers would fill out on a daily basis, indicating their driving time and their rest time.

-The problem, however, was that some drivers falsified these paper logs, claiming to be resting when they were actually driving on the road.
+The problem, however, was that some drivers falsified these paper logs.
+They would claim to be resting when they were actually driving on the road.

 This meant that some drivers were compromised by fatigue because they had not taken the required rest breaks, and fatigued truck drivers are among the leading causes of truck accidents.